microsoft/FHIR-Converter/docs/how-to-guides/troubleshoot.md

-# FHIR Converter Troubleshooting Guide
+# FHIR converter Troubleshooting Guide

 This how-to-guide provides information and steps to help you troubleshoot issues you may encounter while using the FHIR Converter.